Begin Processing Payments with a High-Risk Tech Support Merchant Account

 Start Preventing Chargebacks Today

-Many chargeback are due to customers not remembering or recognizing transactions on their credit card statements.
+Many chargebacks are due to customers not remembering or recognizing transactions on their credit card statements.
 A way to prevent that is to have a clear billing descriptor that includes the merchant’s name and contact number.

 Communicating openly and often also can cut down on chargebacks.
 Once a transaction is complete, send an automatic email receipt.
 If a dispute arises, get ahead of the situation and offer a refund.
 A refund is much more cost-effective than a chargeback.